Major Changes To Moneylenders Industry In 2018

 This will also affect moneylenders in more ways than one.
 They will need to get approval from the Registrar.
 This is before engaging or employing any assistants.
-Such an approval is necessary before increasing shares or even making anyone a key shareholder.
+Such approval is necessary before increasing shares or even making anyone a key shareholder.

 This move will permit the Registrar to reject approvals.
 That is for shareholders or loan officers.
-This is when they are considered to be “unsavoury”.
-Also for those who have had previous sentences.
+This is when they are considered to be “unsavoury”, also for those who have had previous sentences.
 More so in engaging in unlicensed lending.

-Moneylenders will now be dealt with as companies.
+Moneylenders will now be dealt with like companies.
 They will have to submit yearly audited accounts to the Moneylenders’ Registry.
 This will change the lending industry.
 Also, it will enhance them being answerable as well as transparency.
 Over two-thirds of the 160, existing legal moneylenders.
 They are certified as companies.

-Although the new Bill is not approved as yet, the upcoming possible changes are will disrupt many, especially the lending industry.
+Although the new Bill is not approved as yet, the possible upcoming changes are will disrupt many, especially the lending industry.

 What It Means For You

 Before you visit a moneylender, look at other choices for funding.
 This may include various financial aid schemes.
 That is provided by different Government agencies.
 Please contact the agencies for further details on their funding schemes.